Ionescu, Sabally, Cox headline WNBA mock draft - WHIZ News

 8. Chicago: Beatrice Mompremier, Miami.
 She has great athleticism and potential, really holding her own at a USA Basketball camp in Miami against Lynx center Sylvia Fowles.
 She was sidelined for much of the season with a foot injury.
 She averaged 16.8 points and 9.8 rebounds.

-9. Dallas (from Las Vegas): Bella Alarie, Princeton.
+9. New York (from Las Vegas via Dallas): Bella Alarie, Princeton.
 The three-time Ivy League player of the year averaged 17.5 points and 8.6 rebounds for the Tigers, who only lost one game this season.
 Has a great basketball IQ and at 6-foot-4 has guard skills and can stretch out a defense.

 10. Phoenix (from Los Angeles via Connecticut): Crystal Dangerfield.
 A solid leader and point guard who could give some youth to that position for the Mercury.